mdolab/pygeo/doc/advanced_ffd.rst

    :width: 600
    :align: center

-This example illustrates an important detail; namley, that the local control points do not rotate in the x-z plane as the wing is swept back.
+This example illustrates an important detail; namely, that the local control points do not rotate in the x-z plane as the wing is swept back.
 This is because of the way the reference axis is implemented.
 Every local control point (the red dots) is *projected* onto the reference axis when the axis is created.
 In this case, by default, the points were projected along the x axis.